DOLL PARTS

 Hi!
 I'm Stella Barbagiannis, a Brooklyn-based game designer.
 I am passionate about shaping immersive stories that shock, repel, and enlighten, igniting a confrontation of the self by exploring taboo yet relatable aspects of humanity.
 My work employs themes of metamorphosis, girlhood, and otherness, experiences often accompanied by feelings of isolation or ostracization.
 Through games, I have discovered community and connection, which inspired me to embrace them as a medium to remind us that we are not alone in our shared obscurity.

-I have recently graduated from Pratt Institute pursuing a BFA in Game Arts.You can contact me at [email protected] or any of my social links below.
+I have recently graduated from Pratt Institute, earning a BFA in Game Arts.You can contact me at [email protected] or any of my social links below.

 Was it all just a dream?